kpassapk/blog/content/posts/literate2.md

 all in a text file with some markup that still looks OK when you read it in plain text.

-If you were to load it in Org mode, you would see nice syntax highting for the code in the blocks, and be able to jump into each snippet in a separate window to edit with syntax checking and linting support.
+If you were to load it in Org mode, you would see nice syntax highlighting for the code in the blocks, and be able to jump into each snippet in a separate window to edit with syntax checking and linting support.
 You can even use [LSP][org-lsp] in the fragments to gain sophisticated static analysis capabilities.
 If you don't, there is improving support in [other][org-vim] [editors][org-vscode].